-- Evidence of proficiency in the English language that meet one of the following standards established by the faculty of SUNY-ESF:
+- Evidence of proficiency in the English language that meet one of the following standards.

 Completion of at least one three-credit English course at an institution where the language of instruction is in English.
 ESL courses will not count toward meeting this requirement.